KalinNonchev/gnomAD_DB/README.md

 # gnomAD_DB

-#### NB: The package is under development and any use cases suggestions/extensions and feedback are welcome.
-Don't forget to give a STAR :star2:

 ### NEW version (December 2021)
 - more available variant features present, check [here](https://github.com/KalinNonchev/gnomAD_DB/blob/master/gnomad_db/pkgdata/gnomad_columns.yaml)
 - `get_maf_from_df` renamed to `get_info_from_df`